The Emerald Isle. The land of luck and leprechauns. The home of Guinness and Gaelic.

 Yes, Ireland is all of these things — and more.
 For such a small country, it actually has a lot to offer any traveler, whether you’re visiting for a few days or a few months.

-I’m by no means an expert on travel in Ireland, but there are certain places and experiences that have always stood out from my time there.
+I’m by no means an expert on travel in Ireland, but there are certain places and experiences that have always stood out from my multiple trips there.
 So, no matter how much time you have to spend in Ireland, here are 5 stops you should make sure to build in to your travel itinerary.

 The capital of the Republic of Ireland, and the country’s largest city, Dublin will likely make it into any Ireland travel plans — and for good reason; there’s a lot to do here.

 For more debauchery and booze, many tourists head to Temple Bar for pubs and nightlife, even though the area is criticized for being overpriced and kitschy.
 The locals look down upon this area, but it’s still worth seeing, at least, and there’s always live music playing.
-Though, if you want a real Irish pub experience, head elsewhere.
+(Though, if you want a real Irish pub experience, head elsewhere.)

 Kilmainham Gaol (jail) is also worth a visit.
 This former prison-turned-museum was built in 1796, and was used as a prison until 1924.
 Since the 1980s, the museum has been run by the government.
 Along with being old (and slightly creepy at times), Kilmainham played an important part in Irish history, as many leaders of the Irish rebellions were imprisoned (and sometimes executed) here by the British.
-Tours (cost: 6 euros) take you throughout the old, crumbling prison blocks, and into the yard in front of the Gaol where hangings used to take place.
+Tours (cost: under 10 Euro) take you throughout the old, crumbling prison blocks, and into the yard in front of the Gaol where hangings used to take place.

 There’s a lot to be said about the Irish countryside.
 It’s both rugged and rolling, coarse and charming.
 Frequent Irish rainshowers leave the grass brilliantly green, and the sky is at least twice a day kissed by rainbows.